The 17 Top Things To Do In Yangon, Myanmar

 It may not be as intricately designed and as the fascinating Shwedagon Pagoda but its upside is that it features a hollow stupa and people can walk through it.
 Tourists and visitors may enter to view the relics within its walls.

-Also found along Kandawgyi Lake is Yangon Zoological Gardens that houses numerous animal species but it is a bit abandoned and needs a make-over.
+Also found along Kandawgyi Lake is Yangon Zoological Gardens which houses numerous animal species but it is a bit abandoned and needs a make-over.

 Price to enter the boardwalk area is US$1.60 or 2,000 kyats while US$0.25 or 300 kyats is the fee for the restaurant area.